 - Don't be rushed - a genuine organisation won't mind waiting

 - Listen to your instincts - you know if something doesn't feel right

 - Stay in control - don't panic and make a decision you'll regret

-- If in any doubt, say “NO” or to end a conversation and put the phone down or to tell someone to leave your property
+- If in any doubt, say "NO", end a conversation and put the phone down, or tell someone to leave your property

-- If you’re not sure, don’t open the door – Don’t engage with traders at your door, especially if you don’t know it is or are unsure about their legitimacy.
+- If you're not sure, don't open the door - don't engage with traders at your door, especially if you don't know who it is or are unsure about their legitimacy

-- If you’re suspicious, talk to someone you trust and get a 2nd opinion - if you have any doubts about a phone call, email, letter or visit at the door
+- Talk to someone you trust and get a second opinion if you have any doubts about a phone call, email, letter or visit at the door

 - As the old saying goes - if it seems too good to be true, it probably is!

 - Be wary of anyone asking for money who wouldn't normally, or if the request is out of the blue

 - You can only win a lottery or prize draw if you've entered in the first instance